Katya Zamolodchikova: RuPaul's Drag Race

 Katya auditioned for RuPaul's Drag Race on Logo TV four times before being chosen to participate in season 7.
-She is seen auditioning for the show back in Season 3's Casting Extravaganza.
+She was first seen auditioning for the show back in Season 3's Casting Extravaganza.
 She won two challenges before being eliminated in episode 11, finishing in fifth place after losing a lip-sync against Kennedy Davenport.
 The decision to eliminate her was controversial, as she was popular among viewers.
 During the Season 7 reunion, she was voted Miss Congeniality by fans.
 On May 16, 2016, Katya appeared at the finale of RuPaul's Drag Race season 8 to crown the next Miss Congeniality: Cynthia Lee Fontaine.
 On June 17, 2016, Katya was announced as one of the cast members on the second season of RuPaul's Drag Race: All Stars.
 She placed in the top three times throughout the season, and eventually finished as a runner-up along with fellow contestant Detox.